mikessh/vdjtools-doc/sphinx/basic.rst

     :align: center
     :scale: 50 %

-    **Sample clustering based on Variable segment usage.**
+**Sample clustering based on Variable segment usage**.
 Weighted Variable usage profiles are used, hierarchical clustering is performed using euclidean distance.
 A continuous factor is displayed (``-n -f age`` argument).

 --------------